federatedplatforms/FEDeRATED-BDI/README.md

 # Comma separated list of rules, rules defined here are executed in the order specified
 bdi.event.distribution.rules.list=static

-# Comma separated list of static destinations, all events will be sent to the locations specified here.
+# Comma separated list of static destinations, all events will be sent to the locations specified here (format: ORGANISATION/LOCALITY/COUNTRY).
 bdi.event.distribution.rules.static.destinations=DCA/Schiphol/NL
 ```